LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-deliverables.md

 <include src="project-testing.mbdf#testingPreparations" />

 **During the session**:
 1. **Take note of your team to test**.
-Distributed via IVLE gradebook and via email.
+Distributed via LumiNUS gradebook.
 1. Download the latest jar file from the team's GitHub page. ==Copy it to an empty folder==.
 1. Confirm you are testing the allocated product by comparing the product UI with the UI screenshot sent via email.